gcattinp/agreements/NFTCommission.linked.md

 ## Breach of contract

-In the event that the Collector fails to pay for the NFT, the Artist may dispute the Agreement before the court.
+In the event that either party fails to fulfill their obligations in this agreement, then .

 ## Term